All Products

 Note

-/* direct_batch_load=true*/ is supported only in kernel versions 3.1.5 and later.
-If no significant performance improvement is observed after enabling it, Submit a ticket for assistance.
-To check your cluster's kernel version, see View instance version information.
+/* direct_batch_load=true*/ requires kernel version 3.1.5 or later.
+If performance does not improve, Submit a ticket for assistance.
+To check your kernel version, see View instance version information.

 Query job progress